 Some of the signs of benzodiazepine addiction include:

-- Taking larger doses or using the drug for longer than intended
+• Taking larger doses or using the drug longer than intended

-- Spending significant time obtaining, using, or recovering from the drug
+• Spending a lot of time obtaining, using, or recovering from the drug

-- Developing tolerance, requiring higher doses for the same effects
+• Developing a tolerance, which requires higher doses for the same effect

-- Struggling with work, school, or home responsibilities due to drug use
+• Struggling with responsibilities at work, school, or home due to drug use

 Are you or a loved one struggling with addiction to alcohol or other drugs?
 Call today for a confidential conversation with a treatment specialist.